IDPLAT/rax-docs/README.md

 Being stable while changing
 ---------------------------

 During installation, you can select a toolkit version.
-This allows for implicit version pinning, allowing for local and org-wide app stability.
-That version of the toolkit will always be used for that project until a new version is explicitly installed.
+This allows for version pinning; the version you select will always be used for your project until a new version is explicitly installed.

+The reason for this version pinning is simple: the toolkit can be updated with bugfixes and new features over time.
+If each change was automatically pulled in by every project using it, those projects could potentially break at any time, which would be frustrating for users.
+Having users manually update their toolkits ensures project stability, and the ability to verify upgrades at their own pace.

 The toolkit periodically notifies users of new versions to encourage upgrades.
 Release versions of the toolkit are indicated by annotated git tags.
 Annotating